confluentinc/cp-demo/docs/index.rst

 .. figure:: images/cp-demo-overview.jpg
     :alt: image

-Wikimedia Foundation has IRC channels that publish edits happening to real wiki pages (e.g. ``#en.wikipedia``, ``#en.wiktionary``) in real time.
+Wikimedia EventStreams publishes edits happening to real wiki pages (e.g. `#en.wikipedia`, `#en.wiktionary`) in real time.
-Using :ref:`Kafka Connect <kafka_connect>`, a Kafka source connector `kafka-connect-irc <https://github.com/cjmatta/kafka-connect-irc>`__ streams raw messages from these IRC channels, and a custom Kafka Connect transform `kafka-connect-transform-wikiedit <https://github.com/cjmatta/kafka-connect-transform-wikiedit>`__ transforms these messages and then the messages are written to a Kafka cluster.
+Using :ref:`Kafka Connect <kafka_connect>`, a Kafka source connector `kafka-connect-sse <https://www.confluent.io/hub/cjmatta/kafka-connect-sse>`__ streams raw messages for the server sent events (SSE), and a custom |kconnect| transform `kafka-connect-json-schema <https://www.confluent.io/hub/jcustenborder/kafka-connect-json-schema>`__ transforms these messages and then the messages are written to a Kafka cluster.
 This example uses `ksqlDB <https://www.confluent.io/product/ksql/>`__ and a :ref:`Kafka Streams <kafka_streams>` application for data processing.
 Then a Kafka sink connector `kafka-connect-elasticsearch <http://docs.confluent.io/kafka-connect-elasticsearch/index.html>`__ streams the data out of Kafka, and the data is materialized into `Elasticsearch <https://www.elastic.co/products/elasticsearch>`__ for analysis by `Kibana <https://www.elastic.co/products/kibana>`__.
 |crep-full| is also copying messages from a topic to another topic in the same cluster.